EDITOR'S NOTE:

 However, you can't select the 18th round as it only goes up to Round 17, plus you can only pick the first contact (wave) of each round.

-There is exactly one rerelease of Space Invaders 90, and I can't even show it to you.
+There is exactly one rerelease of Space Invaders 90, and it's a bit of a pain to get your hands on.

 Don't you worry, there's plenty of other Space Invaders games to cover in the future.